Volunteers

 The Role

+Befriending is one of the roles carried out by our Frontline Community Volunteers.
+It involves being matched with one or more older people for regular visits over 12 months.
 Your role is primarily social engagement.
 It is not a sitting service, a replacement for home support, nursing staff or family.
 You will do a lot for a person by just listening, understanding and sharing interests with them.

-Some examples of additional supports may include:
+Some examples of additional supports that may arise during your visits include:

-- Regular befriending Visits at home/in a café or visiting a place of interest
+• Regular befriending Visits at home/in a café or visiting a place of interest

-- Attending Activities/Events in the Community
+• Attending Activities/Events in the Community

-- Walking companionship
+• Walking companionship

-- Help to use devises
+• Help to use devices

-- Other initiatives that help the person to engage in things that matter to them.
+• Other initiatives that help the person to engage in things that matter to them.

 “It is lovely to slow down and just be with someone who has so much to give and who loves to have a laugh!
 I love the fact that we are learning from one another”